 Enjoy scrumptious winter squash, an excellent storage crop, in its many diverse types.
 Learn how to plant, grow, harvest and store a range of winter squash, including butternut, acorn and spaghetti squash.

 Our gardening resources extend far beyond these crop guides.
 Check our Organic Gardening page for season-appropriate growing advice.
-For even more help growing organic vegetables and fruits — including help with knowing when to plant based on your ZIP code, how many plants will fit in a given space, and more — try our popular Vegetable Garden Planner program (also available in an iPad app version called the Grow Planner).
+For even more help growing organic vegetables and fruits — including help with knowing when to plant based on your ZIP code, how many plants will fit in a given space, and more — try our popular Vegetable Garden Planner program.
 Happy growing!

 Illustrations By Keith Ward